There are many things you can do to lower your risk of lymphoedema after cancer treatment.

 - be careful when you cut your nails to avoid cutting your skin

-- be careful when removing body hair – using hair removal cream can be better than shaving
+- be careful when removing body hair – using hair removal cream can be better than shaving, but test the cream first on another part of your body

 - avoid extremes of temperature, both hot and cold